oktadeveloper/okta-java-mongodb-example/README.md

 # Java and MongoDB Example

-This example app shows how to build a CRUD application with Java, MongoDB, and Spring Boot.
+This example app shows how to build a CRUD API with Java, MongoDB, and Spring Boot.

 ## Prerequisite